 There is a 14 day grace period where a full refund will be offered.
-If a customer decides not to purchase the shoes after 14 days, only a store credit will be issued.
+If a customer decides not to purchase the shoes after 14 days, their initial deposit will not be refunded or receive store credit.

 Layaway is only offered at our Fluevog retail locations.

 What is Fluevog’s return/exchange policy for factory defects?

 (Stitching, Heel coming off, Heel lifts coming off, zippers, split seams, upper separating, and construction irregularities)

 - John Fluevog Shoes will honor faults of the purchased footwear for up to 8 months from the date of purchase (providing that the customer has proof of their purchase).